 There’s also an Ala Carte deal where people can purchase the features they like.
 The price may be anything from $29 to $129.
 This was introduced to reduce users’ expenses, but as the pile increases in the cart, the bill can add up to a hefty amount.
 And not to mention the licenses are already a handful to even begin with.

 Winner: The pricing plan of Fluent Forms doesn’t just save your pocket, it’s also straightforward.

 Enjoying this article?

-We regularly publish helpful content on our blog.
+We regularly publish actionable content on our blog.
 Subscribe to get them delivered straight to your inbox.

 We won’t spam you.
 You can unsubscribe whenever you want.

 Ninja Forms vs Fluent Forms: Final thoughts

 When it comes to usability, both plugins have their pros and cons.
 Hence, whichever WordPress form builder you, check some of the critical features beforehand.

 - Powerful conditional logic and smart drag and drop?

 - Regular updates